Matwé Middelkoop

-Matwé Middelkoop ([ˈmɑtʋeː ˈmɪdəlkoːp]; born 3 September 1983) is a Dutch professional tennis player who specialises in doubles.
+Matwé Middelkoop ([ˈmɑtʋeː ˈmɪdəlkoːp]; born 3 September 1983) is a Dutch former professional tennis player who specialised in doubles.

 He has won 14 doubles titles on the ATP Tour, most notably the 2022 Rotterdam Open alongside Robin Haase, and reached a career high doubles ranking of world No. 18 on 6 February 2023.

 Middelkoop has reached the 2022 French Open semifinal in doubles and the 2019 Wimbledon Championships semifinal in mixed doubles, and two more Grand Slam quarterfinals in men's doubles, at the 2017 US Open and at the 2021 Australian Open.
 In singles, Middelkoop reached his highest ranking of world No. 197 in November 2008.
-He has represented the Netherlands in the Davis Cup since 2009, and holds a 3–1 record.
+He has represented the Netherlands in the Davis Cup since 2009, and holds a 10–6 record.

-Professional career

-Middelkoop has reached 93 doubles finals in his career, with a record of 51 wins and 42 losses.
-This includes a record of 14–17 in ATP finals, 15–14 in ATP Challenger finals and 22–11 in ITF Futures finals.
-Additionally, he has reached 28 career singles finals, with a record of 15 wins and 13 losses.
-All of the singles finals he has appeared in have come at the ITF Futures level with the exception of one, when he lost the 2012 The Hague Open challenger tournament in Scheveningen, Netherlands to Jerzy Janowicz of Poland in straight sets 2–6, 2–6.
+Middelkoop has reached 97 doubles finals in his career, with a record of 51 wins and 46 losses.
+This includes a record of 14–19 in ATP finals, 15–16 in ATP Challenger Tour finals and 22–11 in ITF Futures finals.
+Additionally, he has reached 28 career singles finals, with a record of 15 wins and 13 losses, including one ATP Challenger final.

 Singles

 Middelkoop has played most of his singles career on the Futures circuit.
+All of the singles finals he has appeared in have come at the ITF Futures level with the exception of one, when he lost the 2012 The Hague Open Challenger tournament in Scheveningen, Netherlands to Jerzy Janowicz of Poland in straight sets 2–6, 2–6.

 Middelkoop made his ATP Tour singles debut in 2008 at the Ordina Open on the grass courts of 's-Hertogenbosch, Netherlands, when he was granted entry into the main draw as a lucky loser.
 In qualifying, he received a bye in the first round, then advanced through the second round when opponent Robert Lindstedt of Sweden retired in the third set while trailing 6–3, 4–6, 2–3, but was then defeated in the final round by German Benjamin Becker in straight sets 2–6, 4–6.
 He entered the main draw as a lucky loser recipient after Finland's Jarkko Nieminen withdrew with a right heel injury, however he was promptly defeated by eventual runner-up Marc Gicquel of France again in straight sets 4–6, 1–6.

 Doubles

-2008: ATP debut
+2008: ATP debut in doubles

-Middelkoop made his ATP Tour doubles debut at the 2008 ABN AMRO World Tennis Tournament held on hard courts in Rotterdam, Netherlands.
-He was granted a direct acceptance into the doubles draw alongside compatriot Jesse Huta Galung, however they would be defeated in the first round by second seeds and eventual semi-finalists Julian Knowle and Simon Aspelin in straight sets 3–6, 5–7.
+Middelkoop made his ATP Tour doubles debut at the 2008 ABN AMRO World Tennis Tournament held on hardcourts in Rotterdam, Netherlands.
+He was granted a direct acceptance into the doubles draw alongside compatriot Jesse Huta Galung, however they would be defeated in the first round by second seeds and eventual semifinalists Julian Knowle and Simon Aspelin in straight sets 3–6, 5–7.